elecfreaks/learn-en/microbitKit/microbit-xgo-robot-kit/calibrate-xgo-with-the-standards.md

 ## Method B: Use the Driver Board to Calibrate
----

 Remove the back cover with a hexagonal wrench, and then dial the calibration dial to the ON position.
-If it is already in the ON position, dial it back and then dial it to the ON position,the servo stops working.
+If it is already in the ON position, dial it back and then dial it to the ON position, and the servo stops working.

 ![](./images/xgo-008.png)

 Calibration Dial

-Put the XGO as the picture shows, we recommend to put it on a plain paper to make the body be flush with the floor, and thighs at 90° angle to body, calves at 90° angle to thighs, calves to ground.
+Put the XGO as the picture shows, we recommend putting it on plain paper to make the body flush with the floor, and thighs at 90° angle to the body, calves at 90° angle to thighs, and calves to the ground.

 ![](./images/xgo-005.png)